ibm-cloud-docs/activity-tracker/manage_eu_acc.md

 In an {{site.data.keyword.at_full_notm}} instance, you can configure and control whether users can export data.
 [Learn more](/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-export_config).

-Users can export data through the LogDNA web UI or by using the *Export* LogDNA API:
+Users can export data through the logging UI or by using the *Export* LogDNA API:

 * Users can export data to a local file or to a terminal by using the LogDNA export API and a service key.